Gastech Virtual Summit Drives Mandate For The Energy Transition

-Gastech Virtual Summit Drives Mandate For The Energy Transition (Di lunedì 14 settembre 2020) Energy Leaders Identify Diversification into Greener Energy as Priority for Long-Term Business Growth and Net-Zero Ambitions Gastech Virtual Summit Strategic Conference Featured The Gas, LNG and Energy Industry's Most Powerful Decision Makers LONDON, Sept.
-11, 2020 /PRNewswire/
+Gastech Virtual Summit Drives Mandate For The Energy Transition (Di lunedì 14 settembre 2020) 11, 2020 /PRNewswire/

-The closing remarks of the Gastech Virtual Summit have taken place today.
-The Summit has put the spotlight on the importance of gas in the growing demand for Energy globally and highlighted the resilience of the industry in the face of price volatility, COVID-19 and the changes to the environmental agenda.
-Gas companies are now Energy companies, with the shared Mandate to drive a low ...
-Leggi su iltempo
+The closing remarks of the Gastech Virtual Summit have taken place today. ...
+That is why it's imperative for us all, even within the Energy industry to take a system view of ...
+Leggi su cataniaoggi

 Ultime Notizie dalla rete : Gastech VirtualCosa si è detto al Gastech Virtual Summit su transizione, gas ed emissioni Energia Oltre Gastech Virtual Summit Strategic Conference Featured The Gas LNG and Energy Industry’s Most Powerful Decision Makers